barahona-research-group/PyGenStability/README.md

 clustering.plot_scan()
 ```

-We currently support $k$-Nearest Neighbor (kNN) and Continuous $k$-Nearest Neighbor (CkNN) [10] graph constructions (specified by `graph_method`) and `k` refers to the number of neighbours considered in the construction.
+We currently support $k$-Nearest Neighbor (kNN) and Continuous $k$-Nearest Neighbor (CkNN) [10] graph constructions (specified by `graph_method`) augmented with the minimum spanning tree to guarentee connectivity, where `k` refers to the number of neighbours considered in the construction.
 See documentation for a list of all parameters.
 All functionalities of PyGenStability including plotting and scale selection are also available for data clustering.
 For example, given two-dimensional coordinates of the data points one can plot the optimal partitions directly:

 ```python
 # plot robust partitions